-- protecting children from abuse and maltreatment. - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes. - preventing impairment of children's mental or physical health or development.
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing impairment of children's mental and physical health or development; - Making sure that children grow up in circumstances consistent with the provision of safe and effective care.

+Taking action to enable all children to have the best outcomes.